 In brief, mild steel is a form of low-carbon steel.
 Although both are used commonly, there is a slight difference between them.
-Low-carbon steel refers to a broader category, while mild steel falls under this category.
+Low-carbon refers to a broader category, while this falls under this category.
 It has a trace amount of carbon ranging from 0.05-0.25%.
-Mild steel has become a crucial material in modern construction.
-Let’s explore the properties and uses of mild steel further.
+It also has become a crucial material in modern construction.
+Let’s explore the properties and uses further.

-Mild steel is a type of steel alloy mainly composed of iron with a nominal carbon content (typically 0.05-0.25%).
+Mild steel is a type of alloy mainly composed of iron with a nominal carbon content (typically 0.05-0.25%).
 It has no other major alloying elements than carbon.
-Notably, mild steel is well known for its flexibility, adaptability, and weldability.
+Notably, it is well known for its flexibility, adaptability, and weldability.
 It is bendable and stretchable for different construction purposes.

 Properties of Mild Steel